 We can put our expertise to work for you.
 We can design and install virtually any type of fountain you desire including disappearing fountains and large estate fountains.

 Inspired to add something similar to your home?

 Let us be your source for a new fountain in the Midwest.
-Carved Stone Creations is located in Kaukauna, WI and we are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, and Columbus.
+Carved Stone Creations is located in Kaukauna, WI.
+We are a reasonable drive away from many Midwest metro areas including Milwaukee, Madison, Chicago, Indianapolis, Fort Wayne, Minneapolis, St. Paul, Grand Rapids, Ann Arbor, Traverse City, Davenport, Des Moines, St. Louis, Kansas City, Cincinnati, and Columbus.

 Visit our showroom to see first hand what we can design for you.
 Our convenient centralized location also means we can bring all of the tools and heavy equipment we need to tackle any installation job.
-We understand the affect our harsh Midwest winters can have on exterior stone work and we design and install architectural stonework like fountains, statues, exterior stone veneer, etc with those factors in mind.
-Well make sure the stone work we install for you stands up to the weather and the test of time!
+We understand the effect our harsh Midwest winters can have on exterior stonework and we design and install architectural stonework like fountains, statues, exterior stone veneer, etc with those factors in mind.
+Well, make sure the stonework we install for you stands up to the weather and the test of time!
 Outside of the Midwest?
 We can install there too.
 We have done work from New York to Florida to California as well.